Belong, Believe, Achieve

 Congratulations to Year 5 on their performance in the Jazz Dance section.

 What an exciting day at the Church of England School of the Resurrection!
 Over the past few weeks, staff and children have been working extremely hard to create a wonderful display of poppies outside of the school to commemorate the First World War Centenary.
 Thank you for all your donated bottles to help make this wonderful display possible.
 Please see below the children and staff talking to a local radio station this morning.

 Welcome to Spring Term 2020

-We hope you have had a super Easter holiday.
+We hope you have had a super summer holiday.

-In our first half term the ethos value is Friendship and in the second half, Respect
+In our first half term the ethos value is Thankfulness and in the second half, Trust

 Church of England School of the Resurrection is committed to safeguarding and promoting the welfare of young children and people and expects all staff and volunteers to share this committment.